rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 }
 ```

 Rsvim uses almost the latest V8 engine, which sticks to the latest ECMA standard, thus recommend to use the "esnext" standard to generated modern js code.
+We don't need to assume any technical debt.

 #### `package.json`